 The important things you need to be able to control are:

-- Title Tag (most important place to describe your product using relevant keywords)
+- Title Tag (most important place to describe your product using relevant keywords – include brand, product name, serial number and any variation)

-- Description Tag (not so important but a good place to describe your product as search engines sometimes use this in the search results listing page)
+- Description Tag (not so important but a good place to describe your product as search engines often use this in the search results listing page)

 - Heading 1 (next most important place to describe your product using relevant keywords)